Azure/azure-rest-api-specs/specification/streamanalytics/resource-manager/readme.md

 These settings apply only when `--tag=package-pure-2020-03-preview` is specified on the command line.

-This section only contains input swagger files for version 2020-03-01-preview, incluing deticate cluster and private endpoint related APIs.
+This section only contains input swagger files for version 2020-03-01-preview, including Stream Analytics Cluster and Private Endpoint related APIs.

 ```yaml $(tag) == 'package-pure-2020-03-preview'
 input-file: